As your business grows, so does the need to share files and documents. In fact it becomes a necessity. That’s where Computer Servers come to the fore.

 - Running security suites to secure your network through firewalls, intrusion detection, user access management, and software updates.

 Servers tend to be used to centralise data management and file sharing, as well as managing shared resources such as printers and storage devices.
 They can also be used to manage things like user identities, logins to the network and access priorities.
-Fresh Mango are experts in business servers.
+Fresh Mango is experts in business servers.
 We can help you choose the best server for your business, then supply, install, deploy and maintain it on your behalf.

 Computer Server uses